 What the heck . . . ? ‽ !

-A secular approach to the dharma has gradually been emerging in the west in recent years.
+A secular approach to the dharma has been emerging gradually in the west in recent years.
 Looking to retrieve the original inspiration of Siddhattha Gotama, the man we now know as the Buddha, it suggests that we bypass the monastic add-ons that have obscured the original teachings since the Buddha’s death and re-root the practice in the context of modern western ways of life and thought.

 The intention for this website is to encourage face-to-face and online conversation around the kinds of practices that might constitute a contemporary approach to the Buddha’s teachings and a flow of ideas around them, and to create secular Buddhist community in whatever forms this may take.